amani-joseph/Flask_starter_pack/README.md

 # Description

-This is a flask application structure that allows developers to quicly get up and running with development rather than spend ours configuring their application structure
+This is a flask application structure that allows developers to quicly get up and running with development rather than spend hours configuring the application structure

 ## Screenshot